 Winter Pears

-Late Season Apples in January
+Late Season Apples in December and January

 - Braeburn Apples – This is an all-around great apple for eating, baking, or making applesauce.
 Look for the red, yellow and orange splotched skins in this medium-sized slightly sweet, and slightly tart fragrant apple.

-- Fuji Apples – This is one of the largest apple varieties originating in Japan and brought to the stores in 1962.
+- Fuji Apples - This is one of the largest apple varieties originating in Japan and was brought to the stores in 1962.
 This sweet and very crispy apple has a dense flesh that stores for a long time and is one of the most popular varieties of apples worldwide.

-- Honeycrisp Apples – this fairly new apple variety was developed in Minnesota and hit the store in 1991 and has gained popularity.
+- Honeycrisp Apples - this fairly new apple variety was developed in Minnesota and hit the stores in 1991 and has gained popularity.
 Honeycrisps have a firm texture and are both sweet and tart which makes them a perfect eating apple.
 This apple retains its beautiful golden/red color and stores well.

 - Pink Lady Apples – the first apple called by its branded name and its variety name is Cripps Pink.
 This Australian apple was developed in the 1970s.
 In order to obtain the classic Pink Lady Apple coloring, these apples need to grow in a warm climate with a long growing season.